BeboKhouja/PCSimulatorSaveEditorAndroidPort/README.md

 # Contributing
 We welcome any contributions!
 For example, you can change the code, the documentation, and also help translate the app!

+When commiting, open a pull request, saying what you added, a short description of it.

 # Installing
 You can get PC Simulator Save Editor via two methods: